pygmystack/pygmy/docs/troubleshooting.md

     VBoxManage modifyvm "IE11 - Win10" --natdnshostresolver1 on

 Replace `"IE11 - Win10"` with the name of your VM.
-This will allow the VM to resolve and connect directly to your `http://*.docker.amazee.io` services running in pygmy.
+This will allow the VM to resolve and connect directly to your `http://*.docker.amazee.io` services running in pygmy-

 #### For pygmy

-An additional step is required if you use pygmy.
-Domains have to be added to Windows `hosts` file.
+An additional step is required if you use pygmy- Domains have to be added to Windows `hosts` file.
 They should point to the gateway IP address.

 To get the gateway IP, run `ipconfig` in Windows terminal, and search for `Default Gateway` in the output.